A generalization of Schur-Weyl duality with applications in quantum estimation: Multi-copy estimation and decision problems

-We now make explicit what our main theorem implies for multi-copy estimation problems. \begin{corollary} If the figure of merit for a strategy $M$ in the $n$-copy estimation problem can be expressed as a functional of $q_{M}(B|\vec{S}\in \vec{\Delta})$ for some set of parameters $\vec{\mathfrak{s}}$, then if the assumptions of the theorem \ref{Thm-main-generalized} (or theorem \ref{Thm-main-chann}) hold for an algebra $\mathcal{A}$, it follows that the POVM elements of the optimal measurement can be chosen to be in $\mathcal{A}^{\otimes n}$. \end{corollary}
+We now make explicit what our main theorem implies for multi-copy estimation problems. \begin{corollary} Assume the figure of merit for a strategy $M$ in the $n$-copy estimation problem can be expressed as a functional of $q_{M}(B|\vec{S}\in \vec{\Delta})$ for some set of parameters $\vec{\mathfrak{s}}$.
+Then, if the assumptions of the theorem \ref{Thm-main-generalized} (or theorem \ref{Thm-main-chann}) hold for a von Neumann algebra $\mathcal{A}$, it follows that the POVM elements of the optimal measurement can be chosen to be in $\mathcal{A}^{\otimes n}$. \end{corollary}

 Corollary~\ref{corollary:main} implies that the optimal measurement has the gauge group G$_{\mathcal{A}}$ as a local symmetry.
-Then, in the special case wherein the algebra $\mathcal{A}$ is commutative, by proposition~\ref{lem:com}, it follows that it can be implemented by measuring a set of observables which generates $\mathcal{A}$ separately on each of the $n$ systems and then performing a classical processing on the outcomes.
+Then, in the special case wherein the algebra $\mathcal{A}$ is commutative, by proposition~\ref{lem:com}, it follows that it can be implemented by measuring a set of observables which generates $\mathcal{A}$ separately on each of the $n$ qudits and then performing a classical processing on the outcomes.

 To apply corollary~\ref{corollary:main}, the figure of merit for an estimation strategy $M$ must be a functional of the conditional $q_{M}(B|\vec{S}\in \vec{\Delta})$.
-In appendix~\ref{sec:figuresofmerit}, we demonstrate that this is indeed the case for two of the most common figures of merit: the expected cost for an arbitrary cost function, and the mutual information between the estimated and true value of a parameter.
-So the condition on the figure of merit is generically satisfies.
+In appendix~\ref{sec:costfunctions}, we demonstrate in an example how a common figure of merit, the expected cost for an arbitrary cost function, can be written in this form.